Collaborate with Power BI in Microsoft Teams, Outlook, and Office

 - Power BI dashboards can't be embedded in the Power BI tab for Microsoft Teams.

-- Users without a Power BI license or permission to access the report see a "Content is not available" message.
+- Users without a Power BI license or permission to access the report see a "Content isn't available" message.

 - You might have issues if you use Internet Explorer 10.